We want all OUR

 Any surplus food in our shops is collected by FareShare, and redistributed to charities

-We're committed to help halve UK food waste
+HOW We're HELPING to halve UK food waste

-- Since March 2017 we have donated the equivalent of 7 million meals to FareShare – that's 3 million kilos of food, saving nearly 9.5 million kilos of CO2 being produced.
+- Since we started working with FareShare in 2017, we have donated over 7 million meals to good causes — that’s 3 million kilos of food, that have saved nearly 9.5 million kilos of CO2 being produced.

-- A Little Less Than Perfect is the name of our wonky veg range.
-It may look unusual, but it’s grown to our usual high standards and always tastes good.
+- We launched our A Little Less Than Perfect range to avoid fruit and vegetables being thrown out because of their appearance.
+This wonky fruit and veg, including apples, onions, carrots and strawberries, may look unusual, but it’s grown to our usual high standards and always tastes good.

 Finding solutions to a global problem